-The heel-to-toe walk test, which is also known as the, is the third field sobriety test in the three-test National Highway Traffic Safety Administration-approved three test battery.
+The heel-to-toe walk test, which is also known as the walk and turn, is the third field sobriety test in the three-test National Highway Traffic Safety Administration-approved three test battery.
 It’s a divided attention test which measures both mental acuity and physical dexterity.
 Scientifically, intoxicated people are basically unable to multitask in this way.

 In terms of scientific literature in support of the WAT, that’s about it.
 There is simply very little evidence that this venerable test accurately determines sobriety or intoxication.

-Much like the other two FSTs, administering officers look for clues of.
+Much like the other two FSTs, administering officers look for clues of intoxication.
 Some of them include:

 · Failure to stand heel-to-toe during the instructions,